easybuilders/easybuild/docs/Configuration.rst

 EasyBuild configuration
 =======================

-This page discusses the new (and recommended) style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.
+This page discusses the recommended style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.

 Deprecated/outdated documentation on the legacy way of configuring